MaratGilyazov/def_tenjin/README.md

 IMPORTANT! event_value should be send as a string BUT it should contain the integer value!

 ## SDK support level
-Some APIs are not supported in this version of extention, see the full list of native SDK methods in the [Tenjin iOS SDK repo](https://github.com/tenjin/tenjin-ios-sdk).
+Some APIs are not supported in this version of extention, see the full list of native SDK methods in the [Tenjin iOS SDK repo](https://github.com/tenjin/tenjin-ios-sdk) and [Tenjin Andoir SDK repo](ttps://github.com/tenjin/tenjin-android-sdk)

 ## Testing
 See an official documentation describing how to test your integration: https://docs.tenjin.com/en/send-events/#check